abhishek-kumar-code/Redfish_Public/Specification.md

 Implementations shall only use compliant TLS connections to transport the data between any third party authentication service and clients.
 Therefore, the POST to create a new session shall only be supported with HTTPS, and all requests that use Basic Auth shall require HTTPS.

-##### Session Lifetime

-Note that Redfish sessions "time-out" as apposed to having a token expiration time like some token-based methods use.
-For Redfish sessions, as long a a client continues to send requests for the session more often than the session timeout period, the session will remain open and the session auth token remains valid.
-If the sessions times-out then the session is automatically terminated.
-Note that the Redfish

 #### AccountService

 * User passwords should be stored with one-way encryption techniques.